Amazon Sets $15 Minimum Wage For U.S. Employees, Including Temps

 "We listened to our critics, thought hard about what we wanted to do, and decided we want to lead," said Amazon's founder and CEO Jeff Bezos, as the company announced the new pay scale Tuesday.
 "We're excited about this change and encourage our competitors and other large employers to join us."

+In another change, Amazon will phase out its Restricted Stock Unit program for order fulfillment and customer service employees who are paid hourly.
+Those workers currently receive shares of stock if they meet certain conditions.
+But the company says the employees have said "they prefer the predictability and immediacy of cash to RSUs."

+For those hourly workers, Amazon plans to replace its RSU grant program with a direct stock purchase plan by the end of 2019.
+The net effect, the company says, will mean "significantly more total compensation" for the workers.

-At the new pay rate, an Amazon employee who makes the minimum would need to work more than 3 weeks (133 hours) to buy one share of the company's stock, whose price currently sits above $2,000.
+At the new pay rate, an Amazon employee who makes the new minimum wage would need to work more than three weeks (133 hours) to buy one share of the company's stock, which currently sits above $2,000.
 And that's before taxes and other expenses are taken into account.

 The corporation revealed its median pay this past spring, under a new law that requires companies to report the earnings gap between their CEOs and their regular workers.
 As Bloomberg News reported in April, "Amazon is now the second-largest private employer in the U.S. behind Walmart Inc."